SKumr20/SKumr20/README.md

 😇 Aspiring full-stack developer

-👔 Looking for opportunities to create, and collaborate on projects and ideas.
+👔 Looking for opportunities to create, and collaborate on projects and ideas

 🙃 If you can figure out where the above title is from, then we'll get along really well!